 I’d be long in bed and asleep when my parents came home, so I wouldn’t be able to enjoy the payoff, but I could still enjoy the planning and setup of my gag.

-I took my severed hand and crept into my parents bedroom.
-I turned left into the master bath.
+I took my severed hand and crept into my parents bedroom and turned left into the master bath.
 I lifted the toilet seat and placed the hand on the edge, palm down, fingers pointing out.
 Then I closed the lid of the toilet, securing the hand in place.
 I stepped back to admire my handiwork.

 I crawled into bed, satisfied with a job well done and chuckling to myself imagining the good laugh my mom would have when my parents returned from dinner.
 I was sure she would see the same riotous humor that I did.
 Surely she’d crown me the King of Comedy the next morning.
 I drifted off to sleep thinking of my coronation.

 I woke the next morning and went downstairs to accept my birthright and ascend my throne.